Yuganka/Bernoulli/README.md

     ```

 2. You can use `@RequiresPermission` and `@RequiresSetting` annotations only in a sub-class of
  `BernoulliActivity`.

-If you choose `PermissionDisabledPolicy.ASK_IF_MISSING` as permission disabled policy for any
+ If you set `PermissionDisabledPolicy.ASK_IF_MISSING` as permission disabled policy for any method annotated with
-  `@RequiresPermission` annotation, the callback will come in the same activity's `onRequestPermissionsResult`.
+  `@RequiresPermission`, the callback will come in the same activity's `onRequestPermissionsResult`.
+So, you must
+   ensure that the method is called when the activity is within resumed state, i.e between its onResume and onPause
+     lifecycle methods.

 3. Ensure that the permissions you are mentioning in `@RequiresPermission` annotation have also been, as usual,